Lately, I’ve realized that my family is at a critical turning point.

 Over the course of the twentieth century, the average amount of time an American child spent on housework (or paid work) declined from ten hours per day (what?!) to mere minutes per day (or none at all).

 Obviously this isn’t the comprehensive story, but it helps to have a rough understanding of this stuff — of how backlash to the atrocious (and widespread) exploitation of child labor during the Industrial Revolution (combined with a bunch of other social changes, namely birth control) undermined the much longer-standing sentiment that children should contribute to the welfare of the family.

-Bottom line: it’s fair to say the pendulum has swung all the way in the opposite direction, because we ask very little of our children.
+Bottom line: it’s fair to say the pendulum has swung all the way in the opposite direction because many (most?) parents ask very little of their children.

 Back to the Present: Finding Purpose in The Family